+- a) Aims:

+- -To use music and relaxing environment to increase concentration.

--To understand oral messages properly.
+- -To understand oral messages properly.

--To produce simple written messages.
+- -To produce simple written messages.

+- b) Contents:

--Expression of the message clearly adjusting to models for each type of text.
+- -Expression of the message clearly adjusting to models for each type of text.

+- -The foreign language as a means of communication and learning.

+- -Respect and interest in other people.